-A fundaiser for King’s Theatre, the night will feature a joyous, roving celebration of music that starts on the street, moves to the back deck, and then onto the stage.
+A fundraiser for King’s Theatre, the night will feature a joyous, roving celebration of music that starts on the street at 6pm, moves to the back deck at 6:45pm, and then onto the stage at 7:30pm.

 Susan brings her rich voice, wicked sense of humour, and generous heart back to the King’s Theatre stage where she will offer up a mix of her own classic songs in between showcase performances by local musicians.

 - 6:00-6:45pm Bluegrass on the Street with Eclectica

 - 6:15pm Doors Open; Special drinks and treats

 - 6:45 Music on the deck with Carolyn Buck & David Chamberland

 - 7:30 Showtime on Stage with Susan Crowe & Co, including Shalan Joudry, Shelley Marshall, Gregg Mazel, Taren Yelle, Duncan Draper, James Stevenson, and Caleb Miles